 With Spotlight on Young Researchers, we want to tell a story, narrated by you.
-This story must be understandable to readers who are not familiar with your field of research and therefore a lay tone is essential.
+This story must be understandable to readers who are not familiar with your field of research, including the general public, and therefore a lay tone is essential.
 Think of how you would explain your research to a child, friends or your parents.
 Below the story, we have a dedicated section where you can go into more scientific detail.

 Who is eligible?

-Spotlight on Young Researchers is open to early-career researchers previously/currently funded under and FNR funding instrument, such as:
+Spotlight on Young Researchers is open to early-career researchers, as well as technicians and lab assistants, that are currently or have previously been funded under an FNR funding instrument, such as:

-- If your supervisor has a CORE/BRIDGES/INTER/OPEN/FNR COVID 19 grant;
+- If your supervisor / group leader has a BRIDGES/ CORE / INTER/ JUMP/ OPEN/ grant;

 - If you are a CORE Junior PI;